Ahlbeck Pier: History

 In 1882, a platform which extended from the promenade was built and housed a restaurant, in 1898 works began for the platform to be extended for 280 metres into the Baltic Sea.
 The main function of the pier was to function as a jetty for sailing ships.

 In 1905, the pier was joined with the platform which housed the restaurant.
 In 1926, the canvas boardwalk located in the mid-section of the pier was replaced with wooden planks.
 Throughout the pier's existence it has undergone many renovations to replace any rotten elements.
-In 1970 to 1973 the pier had undergone a major reconstruction in which the wooden pillars and structure was replaced with steel girders.
+In 1970 to 1973 the pier had undergone a major reconstruction in which the wooden pillars and structure were replaced by steel girders.